Below is a short synopsis of almost all of our programs.

 Community Health Centers of Oklahoma has several locations that offer primary health care by family practice providers.
 We provide health care, dental, and behavioral health services to the insured, underinsured, andpatients without insurance.
 All of our services are available to men, women, and children ranging from infants to older adults.

 Co-Pay Update Effective FEBRUARY 1, 2016: The minimum co-pay for a medical office visit will be $25 for private pay clients.
 Payment due at time of treatment.

-New Service Hours: Perry Klaassen Family Medical Center is now open on Saturdays for medical appointments only.
+New Service Hours: Perry Klaassen Family Medical Center & Community Health Shawnee Family Medical Center are now open on Saturdays for medical appointments only.
 Please call 405-769-3301 or 405-419-9800 for more information about Saturday appointments.